 As an employee of Loughborough University, your income tax will be automatically deducted from your pay using the Pay As You Earn (PAYE) system.

 You will also be required to pay National Insurance.
 If you do not have a National Insurance Number you will need to obtain one and let Human Resources know your number as soon as possible.
-To apply for a National Insurance number you should telephone Jobcentre Plus on 0345 600 0643.
+Information about applying for a National Insurance number is available here.

 - For staff on grade 6 and above – the Universities Superannuation Scheme

 - For staff on grades 1 to 5 – the Local Government Pension Scheme

 Further information about the pension schemes is available here.